1953-1969, US Government Tries to Put UFOs Out of Sight

 The Issue of Hidden Government UFO Programs

-The previous lectures in the U.S. Government and UFOs course series (see #s 5,6,7,and 8 on home page) basically covered the public UFO program of the United States government, known consecutively as Project “Sign”, “Grudge”, and “Blue Book”.
+The previous sections in the U.S. Government and UFOs series basically covered the public UFO program of the United States government, known consecutively as Project “Sign”, “Grudge”, and “Blue Book”.
 What is still hidden from view is the history of covert governmental addressing of the UFO issue, though there are perhaps (as of late 2019) some beginning glimpses of long-standing “Unacknowledged Special Access Programs” focused on that.
 The issue of the government’s covert involvement with the UFO mystery has been seriously clouded now from the disinformation efforts that mushroomed in the 1980s and which today still impact the perceptions of so many people about what the government knows and does.

 After Project Blue Book ended in 1969, U.S. Air Force Brigadier General S.H.
 Bolender wrote a memo, dated October 20 1969 that noted this: